aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/_index.md

 ---
-title: How to Extrude Shape: Creating 3D Models with Linear Extrusion in Java
+title: How to Extrude Shape - Creating 3D Models with Linear Extrusion in Java
 linktitle: Creating 3D Models with Linear Extrusion in Java
 second_title: Aspose.3D Java API
 description: Learn how to extrude shape using Aspose.3D for Java.
 This java 3d modeling tutorial covers linear extrusion, center control, direction, slices, twist and more!